Whimsy Stick

 The Mistakes That Make Overexcited Dogs Worse

-Mistake #1
+Mistake 01

-Sessions that run too long for overexcited dogs
+Sessions that run too long

 Past the 10-minute mark, most overexcited dogs lose the ability to hold the wait reliably or drop-it on cue.
 At that point you are not training impulse control anymore.
-You are running an overexcited dog who has been pushed past their regulation capacity.
+You are running a dog who has been pushed past their regulation capacity.
 Shorter sessions with clean structure outperform longer sessions every time for this profile.
-If the overexcited dog cannot hold a 5-second wait by rep three, the session is already too long or too intense.
+If the dog cannot hold a 5-second wait by rep three, the session is already too long or too intense.

-Mistake #2
+Mistake 02

-Mistake #3
+Mistake 03

-Mistake #4
+Mistake 04

-Mistake #5
+Mistake 05

-Never letting the overexcited dog win
+Never letting the dog win

-The overexcited dog can no longer hold the wait cue for even 2 to 3 seconds.
-Drop-it is gone entirely, the dog is just gripping and won’t release.
+The dog can no longer hold the wait cue for even 2 to 3 seconds.
+Drop-it is gone entirely, the dog is just gripping and will not release.
 Movement is frantic and unfocused with no tracking behavior.
 If you see these signs, end the session immediately with all-done and settle, not with more reps.
 For the next session, cut duration in half and reduce lure speed until the impulse control holds throughout.

 The Equipment Variable for Overexcited Dogs

-Whimsy Stick Rugged XL, overexcited dogs over 30 lbs
+For high-energy dogs over 30 lbs

-Shop Rugged XL →
+Whimsy Stick Rugged XL

 Commonly Asked Questions